kubeflow/website/content/en/docs/components/pipelines/sdk/output-viewer.md

 Kubeflow Pipelines UI.
 For help getting started with the UI, follow the [Kubeflow Pipelines quickstart](/docs/components/pipelines/pipelines-quickstart/).

-{{% alert title="Out-of-date Warning" color="warning" %}}
-The examples below are out-of-date because the path to metrics visualiation file destination is not specified.
-Follow the PR https://github.com/kubeflow/pipelines/pull/4495 for a working example.
-{{% /alert %}}

 <!--- TODO: Will replace the tfx cab with tfx oss when it is ready.-->
 The pipeline uses a number of prebuilt, reusable components, including: